SHaroonShah/Readme-Developers-Hub---Production/docs/🏁 GET STARTED/authentication.md

 Intersoft SAPIENT API uses the **OAuth2** authentication, which is a specific protocol used for authorisation that allows third-party applications to access the user's data without exposing their credentials.

 OAuth2 works by obtaining limited access rights to a resource on behalf of the user.
-Before you can use the **API** and generate the <<glossary:bearer token>> , you need to create your [API Credentials](https://docs.intersoftsapient.net/docs/create-api-credentials).
+Before you can use the **API** and generate the <Glossary>bearer token</Glossary> , you need to create your [API Credentials](https://docs.intersoftsapient.net/docs/create-api-credentials).

 API credentials are used to generate an access token, JWT (JSON Web Token) or bearer token.
 To generate the token, refer to the [Bearer Token Generation](https://docs.intersoftsapient.net/docs/bearer-token-generation-1) section using the **Try it** function.

-> 💡 _Tip_
+> 💡 *Tip*
 >
-> _The API credentials are unique for each customer.
+> *The API credentials are unique for each customer.
 Keep these credentials safe as they cannot be viewed after being generated.
-If you lose these credentials you need to generate new ones._
+If you lose these credentials you need to generate new ones.*

 Please be aware that the token expires after 60 minutes.
 In such cases, you need to request a new access token to continue making API calls.

-> 🚧 _Important_
+> 🚧 *Important*
 >
-> _Make sure you cache the authentication token before requesting a new one_.
+> *Make sure you cache the authentication token before requesting a new one*.

-When using the **Try It** function, make sure you are in the **Production** environment and any shipping accounts that you create or use for testing have the <<glossary:account type>> set to **Sandbox**.
+When using the **Try It** function, make sure you are in the **Production** environment and any shipping accounts that you create or use for testing have the <Glossary>account type</Glossary> set to **Sandbox**.